Overview

 - Two communication methods: file-based polling and HTTP REST API

-- AI-ready: Built-in support for Claude Code and other AI assistants
+- AI-ready: built-in support for Claude Code, Cursor, Codex, and other AI tools via opt-in

-- Real-time control: Modify levels, spawn actors, control playback during runtime
+manifest.jsonto extend the plugin without rebuilding - Real-time control: modify levels, spawn actors, control playback during runtime

 Getting Started